bryonlhobbs/MechaCar_Statistical_Analysis/README.md

 <img width="810" alt="T-Test_Lot3" src="https://user-images.githubusercontent.com/99457275/173207106-e98aedf1-b943-426b-a6f8-56e3ef7f14fd.png">

 Lot 3 stands out from the rest of the data.
 With a p-value of 0.04168, we have sufficent reason to reject the null hypothesis, as the mean of this data is not statistically similar to the population standard of 1500 psi.

+## Study Design: MechaCar vs Competition

+For this example, I would like to compare cost with the cost of ownership.

+H0: MechaCar's vehicles have a below average cost of ownership for the cost of the caar.
+Ha: MechaCar's vehicles do not have a below average cost of ownership for the cost of the car.

+I would use linear regression to test.
+If the cost is above the regression line, it does not support the null hypothesis.
+If it is below, it does support the null hypothesis.

+Data needed includes maintenence costs, an estimated fuel cost based on the average miles driven per year, and the cost of the vehicle.